khodgins/BioinformaticsWorkshopMonash2021/Topic_5/README.md

 ### Back to the tutorial

 If you want to modify the k-mer you must run velveth again and replace 21 with a new number.
 Velvet only allows k-mers up to 31 bp in length.
+I have run velveth using 31 bp kmers as well.

 Question 4) Typically, the longer the k-mer, the better the assembly, until you hit the point of too little coverage.
 Why might this be?